 On schedule, Standuply reaches out to selected people and surveys them in Slack.
 They can record video or audio message up to 5 minutes in a browser via a private link from the Slack bot.

 Results can be delivered to a Slack channel or via DM, email or Webhook.
 A recorded message is uploaded to Standuply and the link is shared in Slack.

-Standuply can automatically start a video call by sending to a link to everyone in Slack to join a call at the time you need.
+Standuply can automatically start a video call by sending a link to everyone in Slack to join a call at the time you need.
 It can be handy if you still have some things to discuss during your sprint retrospective meeting.

 III.
-Poll Your Team in Slack via /poll Command
+Poll Your Team in Slack via /poll-standuply Command

-When you run a retrospective meeting it's essential to run voting to define most popular issues for a discussion.
-Using a simple polling app helps a lot.
-If your team uses Slack, here's the way how to do that.
+Using a polling app helps here a lot.
+If your team uses Slack, here's the way how to do that with Standuply.

 Use /poll command in a Slack channel where you want to run a poll for your agile retrospective meeting.

 See results in a real time

 All channel members will see the poll and can participate.
 Results are updated in the real time after every vote.
-A voting can be anonymously, if needed.
+This way you save time on running a scrum retrospective meeting.

 Here's the list of tools that will help you run better retrospectives.